jtauber/jtauber/README.md

 # James K. Tauber

-Python and Web developer using computers to help people better understand languages and texts.
+Python and Web developer using linguistics, data science, and open source software to help people better understand languages and texts.

 ## Main Projects